Soros dumps US Airways, Tiger Consumer likes Facebook

 FARALLON CAPITAL MANAGEMENT

 The San Francisco based hedge fund, like Eton Park, also took a big stake in Sprint in the second quarter, reporting a new 13.8 million share position.
-The fund, founded by Thomas Steyer, sold all of its 2.9 million shares in snack food manufacturer Mondelez International Inc (MDLZ.O).
+The fund, founded by Thomas Steyer, sold all of its 2.9 million shares in snack food manufacturer Mondelez International Inc.

 The fund also lifted its position in Dell to 16.8 million shares from 2.4 million shares at the end of the first quarter.